-Lieutenant Sadlier was awarded the Victoria Cross for this action and Sergeant Stokes received the Military Medal for exemplary conduct.
+Lieutenant Sadlier was awarded the Victoria Cross (VC) for this action and Sergeant Stokes received the Distinguish Conduct Medal (DCM) for exemplary conduct.
 The prize was named in honour of these two soldiers, thus encouraging future generations to commemorate the commitment of Australian forces in the First World War.

 If Charles’ face is known to us today, the face of the soldier next to him on the picture could have been forgotten if circumstances were different.
 A moving and astonishing story hides behind this photograph, as the soldier is no one else than Charles’ brother, James Stokes.

 Charles and James Stokes were brothers in their thirties who grew up near Perth, Western Australia, where they shared their time between their family and their horses.
 One was a horse trainer and the other a coachman.